w3f/polkadot-wiki/docs/learn-phragmen.md

 Phragmén is something that will run in the background and requires no extra effort from you.
 However, it is good to understand how it works since it means that not all the stake you've been nominated will end up on your validator after an election.
-Nominators are likely to nominate a few different validators that they trust will do a good job operating their nodes.
+Nominators are likely to nominate a few different validators that they trust to do a good job operating their nodes.

-You can use the [offline-phragmen](https://github.com/kianenigma/offline-phragmen) script for predicting the outcome of a validator election ahead of a new era beginning.
+You can use the [offline-phragmen](https://github.com/kianenigma/offline-phragmen) script for predicting the outcome of a validator election ahead of a new election.

 ## Understanding Phragmén